jtlindsey/RailsFinance/README.md

 - [ ] Create pdf User Guide with screen shots
 - [ ] Support ticket location for easy submission and tracking
 - [ ] Desktop / Web app sync

-### Paid Version
-The following features might be released in a paid version if not in the free open source version.

 - [ ] Investment Accounts
 - [ ] Stocks (static)
 - [ ] Bonds (static)